Vintagemotors/Rhythia-Patched/README.md

 When building for MacOS you have to make an exception to allow it to run by running this command in the terminal:

  Open Terminal.app (press Cmd + Space and enter Terminal).

- Navigate to the folder containing the target application.

- Use the cd path_to_the_app_folder command, e.g. cd ~/Downloads/ if it's in the Downloads folder.

  `sudo xattr -cr "/Location/Of/App/appName.app"`